qiuqiangkong/dcase2019_task3/README.md

 **0. Prepare data**

-Download and upzip data, the data looks like:
+Download and upzip the data, the data looks like:

 <pre>
 dataset_root